ShayneVi/OnlineFix-Plugin/README.md

 	# OnlineFix - Steam Millennium Plugin

 THANKS TO luthor112 AND HIS CUSTOM LOGO POSITION PLUGIN. i USED HIS AS A TEMPLATE.
-THANKS TO CLAUDE AI FOR THE CODING HELP. https://steambrew.app/plugin?id=113d5b98ee24
+THANKS TO CLAUSE AI FOR THE CODING HELP. https://steambrew.app/plugin?id=113d5b98ee24